Irish Art at IMMA, supported by Matheson.

 The partnership with IMMA will see Matheson proudly support a series of Irish artists and Irish art events over the twelve-month period across a range of activities.

 The ‘Irish Art at IMMA’ series is currently featuring the work of Brian O’Doherty entitled ‘Language and Space’ until 16 September 2018.
-From October, a major retrospective of the work of Mary Swanzy, Ireland’s first modernist, will be exhibited until February 2019 with further exhibitions of Irish artists such as Walker & Walker, Fergus Martin and Janet Mullarney to take place over 2018/19.
+From October, a major retrospective of the work of Mary Swanzy, Ireland’s first modernist, will be exhibited until February 2019, with further exhibitions of Irish artists to take place over 2019.
 More information on the schedule of activity can be found on the IMMA website here.

 Commenting on the partnership extension, Tim Scanlon, Matheson Partnership Chairman said; “We are delighted to continue our association with IMMA.
 At Matheson, we strive to make a meaningful contribution to our community and our relationship with IMMA has helped us to realise this.”